Where To Watch The Six Nations In London

 Room for a little one?
 There's actually space for 1,400 to watch each match at Big Penny Social.

-Humungous bar/entertainment space Big Penny Social is hoping rugby fans will flood through its doors for the Six Nations.
-There's definitely space — what with its 1,400 capacity.
-Don't worry about squinting to see the action; that'll be shown on two mahoosive HD screens.
-Over 20 beers are available on tap, and there's food too.
-Entry's free, but it's very much worth booking a table.
+Humungous bar/entertainment space Big Penny Social will undoubtedly see rugby fans flood through its doors for the Six Nations.
+They've got the space — 1,400 capacity to be exact.
+Don't worry about squinting to see what's going on; games are shown on two mahoosive HD screens.
+Over 20 beers are available on tap, and there's food galore.
+Entry's free, but book a table if you can.

 Big Penny Social, Walthamstow